AbregaInc/har-cleaner/README.md

 import { defaultMimeTypesList, defaultWordList } from 'har-cleaner';
 ```

+### Allow vs Denylisting

+This likely needs some better terminology and explanation, but the logic within the code allows for any given object to act in either allow or denylist mode.
+Let's walk through an example to make this easy to understand:

+You have a HAR file with a request header called Example.
+If you set `scrubAllRequestHeaders` to true, and leave everything else alone, the Example header will be removed.
+If you set `scrubAllRequestHeaders` to true, and set `scrubSpecificHeader` to `['Example']` then everything other than Example will be removed.
+If you set `scrubAllRequestHeaders` to false, and leave everything else alone, the Example header will be left in place.
+If you set `scrubAllRequestHeaders` to false, and set `scrubSpecificHeader` to `['Example']` then only the Example header will be removed.

 ## Licensing

 This software is dual licensed under an AGPL license plus a commercial license.
 If you would like to use this in your software without complying with the AGPL license please contact us.